NEED ANSWERS? Below you will find information on Signs of Drug Use and Gang Activity

 Effects of illegal drugs not only are changing individual’s well-being but also the nation.
 With the rise of opioid abuse, the effects of illegal drugs are making waves in communities and all over the nation.

 Here we’re going to discuss the top 10 illegal drugs and their effects.

 Common Illegal Drugs

 Common illegal drugs fall into a few different categories and then within each of the categories, there are certain substances that are used more than others.

 • Cannabinoids – These types of substances aren’t illegal everywhere.
 They are either smoked or swallowed and create a euphoric, relaxed state for the individual.

 • Opioids – These types of drugs are injected, smoked, swallowed, or snorted and are classified as Schedule I, II, III, and V drugs.
 They create euphoria and drowsiness as well as impairment.

 • Stimulants – Stimulants are one of the more common illegal drugs that are Schedule II substances.
 They are snorted smokes, injected, and swallowed.
 They not only increase heart rate but also blood pressure and body temperature.

 • Dissociative Drugs – These illegal drugs are either not schedule drugs or are Schedule I, II, or III.
 They can be chewed, smoked, injected, snorted, and swallowed depending on the substance.
-Such as party drugs, they create a wide range of effects on the body but in general a feeling of being separated from one’s body hence; dissociative.
+As party drugs, they create a wide range of effects on the body but in general a feeling of being separated from one’s body hence; dissociative.

 • Hallucinogens – Hallucinogens are swallowed, smoked, and absorbed through mouth tissues, such as LSD.
 They are Schedule I drugs that create an altered state of perception.